patagonaa/huawei-r48xx/README.md

 \*\* Can not be set to any value on any PSU (see [Value ranges](#value-ranges)) (other values return an error and reset the internal value to 0 (auto)).

 ### `80` Register Set Response
+Response to setting a register value.
+Has an error status field in case the value is out of range or the parameter doesn't exist.

 Example (from PSU): `1081807E: 01 34 00 01 00 00 00 00`

 Data bytes: